-Includes transportation to and from Anchorage airport, lodging by the harbor in Seward off Resurrection Bay, a 6-hour cruise into Kenai Fjords National Park with salmon and rib eye lunch buffet, most meals, a visit to Exit Glacier, dogsledding rides, and more.
+Includes transportation to and from Anchorage airport, lodging by the harbor in Seward off Resurrection Bay (no single-supplement fee!), a 6-hour cruise into Kenai Fjords National Park with salmon and rib eye lunch buffet, breakfast, lunch, and dinner, a visit to Exit Glacier, dogsledding rides, and more.
 We prefer payment by check to keep our rates low: please email [email protected] to let us know if you’re sending payment by check to Wild Departures, 709 Baseline Road, Boulder, CO 80302 so we hold your spot!

 Join Alaska Magazine photographer and senior editor, Michelle Theall, for the weekend of a lifetime in spectacular Kenai Fjords National Park.
 Kenai Fjords is home to orcas, humpbacks, calving glaciers, and some of the most exceptionally picturesque scenery in the world.
 Guests have the opportunity to shadow Michelle as she photographs this iconic destination, while learning the tips and tricks for capturing phenomenal images.

-8/10-Arrive in Anchorage before 5pm to be picked up by Wild Departures and whisked away on a 3-hour drive down a nationally designated scenic byway.
+8/6-Arrive in Anchorage before 2pm to be picked up by Wild Departures and whisked away on a 3-hour drive down a nationally designated scenic byway.
 Snaking along the Turnagain Arm, we’ll look for Dall sheep, bald eagles, moose, and beluga whales (depending on the tide), stopping along the way to take a look at points of interest (weather permitting).
 We’ll make a special stop at the Alaska Wildlife Conservation Center.
 Upon arrival in Seward, we’ll take a look at an active bald eagle’s nest to see if anyone’s home, have dinner on the waterfront overlooking Resurrection Bay, and tuck into our hotel for the night.